longg2610/CS323_Project1/README.md

 # CS323_Project1
-To reproduce the anonymized data, run python anonymize.py, and input the desired k-value The values of k used were 2, 15, and 45.
-The QIDs age, height, and weight were used because a combination of these three can identify a person relatively easily.
-They are also continuous, which makes generalization a good choice because one can further generalize the ranges until only one class is left.
-Utility was measured using a generalization lattice, the code generalizes with a max depth (max generalization step) of 3.
-The discernability penalty is calculated for each node in the lattice, and the lowest penalty is chosen to be the penalty of the k-value.
+To reproduce the anonymized data, run python anonymize.py, and input the desired k-value in the prompt The raw data is in ./ObesityDataSet_raw_and_data_sinthetic.csv, the output will be loaded into output.csv